 Chiang Kai-shek Memorial Hall

-The Chiang Kai-shek Memorial Hall is a national monument and landmark dedicated to the memory of Chiang Kai-shek, the former President of the Republic of China.
+The Chiang Kai-shek Memorial Hall is this seriously impressive national monument and landmark built to remember the former President, Chiang Kai-shek.

 The memorial hall complex consists of several buildings, including the main hall, which houses a large bronze statue of Chiang Kai-shek, and a museum showcasing the history of the Republic of China.